Loading...

 A public with a growing collection of Element Dev Packs is now available.

-We have a on the .
-The is open to anyone interested in building addons for the RapidWeaver Elements ecosystem.
+We have a on the — It's open to anyone interested in using or building addons for the RapidWeaver Elements ecosystem.

-Elements is based on Tailwind, so obviously we use Tailwind for all our components, and highly recommend everyone using and building for Elements does the same.
+Elements is based on Tailwind.
+We use Tailwind for all our components, and highly recommend everyone using and building for Elements does the same.

-If everyone is using Tailwind we can ensure consistency across all components, making it easier for end users to build sites that are consistent and easy to update.
+If everyone is using Tailwind (and the built-in Theme UI Controls) we can ensure consistency across all components, making it easier for end users to build sites that are consistent and easy to update.

 It also makes collaboration smoother, as everyone follows the same styling method.